 Leucothoe

-The evergreen shrubs, Leucothoe, are a fantastic choice for year-round foliage colour.
-Their simple, lance-shaped leaves often offer mottled colour to beds and borders.
-Ideal for informal and cottage gardens, they are also an excellent choice for the underplanting of roses.
-Come the spring, the fresh growth bursts through in shades of pink and red.
+Leucothoes are ideal for informal and cottage gardens, they are also and excellent choice for the underplanting of roses.
+Come the spring, the fresh growth bursts through in shades of pink and red, providing interest all year round.

 Sarcococca ‘Confusa’